-- 193. (1) A Comptroller and Auditor-General shall, subject to this Article, hold office until he attains the age of sixty years. - (2) A Comptroller and Auditor-General shall not be removed from office except in the manner prescribed in clauses (5) and (6) of Article 128 for the removal from office of a Judge, and in the application of those clauses for the purposes of this clause, any reference in those clauses to a Judge shall be read as a reference to the Comptroller and Auditor-General. - (3) The Comptroller and Auditor-General may resign his office by writing under his hand addressed to the President.

-Comptroller and Auditor-General not to hold office of profit, etc.

-- 194. (1) The Comptroller and Auditor-General shall not- - (a) hold any other office of profit in the service of Pakistan; or - (b) occupy any other position carrying the right to remuneration for the rendering of services, but this Article shall not be construed as preventing the Comptroller and Auditor-General from holding or managing his private property.
+- 193. (1) A Comptroller and Auditor-General shall, subject to his Article, hold office until he attains the age of sixty years. - (2) A Comptroller and Auditor-General shall not be removed from office except in the manner prescribed in clauses (5) and (6) of Article 128 for the removal from office of a Judge, and in the application of those clauses for the purposes of this clause, any reference in those clauses to a Judge shall be read as a reference to the Comptroller and Auditor-General. - (3) The Comptroller and Auditor-General may resign his office by writing under his hand addressed to the President. - 194.
+(1) The Comptroller and Auditor-General shall not: - (a) hold any other office of profit in the service of Pakistan; or - (b) occupy any other position carrying the right to remuneration for the rendering of services, but this Article shall not be construed as preventing the Comptroller and Auditor-General from holding or managing his private property.